 What does the Trayvon Martin murder have to do with sea turtles choking on plastic bags or the toxicity of bisphenol-A?
 At first glance, not a whole lot.
 And it’s not the kind of news I would normally write about on My Plastic-Free Life.
 But listening to the April 17 episode of the American Public Media radio program The Story last week, I suddenly made a surprising connection.

 The host of the show, Dick Gordon, interviewed one of his regular contributors, African American high school teacher, Reuben Jackson, who shared the difficult feelings that came up for him after hearing about the murder.
-For anyone who doesn’t listen to the news and hasn’t been following this case, Trayvon Martin was an unarmed African American teenager who was shot and killed by an overly-zealous community watch coordinator, George Zimmerman, while returning from a convenience store because he looked suspicious in his hoodie. … Read the rest
+For anyone who doesn’t listen to the news and hasn’t been following this case, Trayvon Martin was an unarmed African American teenager who was shot and killed by an overly-zealous community watch coordinator, George Zimmerman, while returning from a convenience store because he looked suspicious in his hoodie.
+And because… Read the rest

 Six years ago, Michael and I got a notice that a Trader Joe’s grocery store was going to be opening down the street from our house.
 This was back before I had woken up to the problems with plastic, and the news thrilled me.
 I had visions of all the fresh salads I was going to buy on my way to work every day.
 And then a few months later, I saw a photo of a dead albatross chick filled with plastic, and I started attempting to live plastic-free.
 By the time the new Trader Joe’s opened, I could no longer shop there.
 The only department where I could find anything not packaged in plastic was the liquor aisle.